 "I am proud to be a trustee of such an incredible charity.
 Empowering women is so vital to looking after families!
 The women we work with are abused and destitute and when they leave the village, they leave us with skills, often employment, and with dignity!

 I have been an integral member of the board of trustees for 16 years and have thoroughly enjoyed every minute of the work I do as I know our hard work makes a difference to the women and their children at Sreepur!

 It’s so important during this pandemic that we continue to support this charity and help one of the most vulnerable countries on the planet.

-On behalf of everyone at The Sreepur Village, we would like to thank Peter for his devotion to the charity over these last 31 years, both as an integral engineer in the development of The Sreepur Village and as a trustee.
+On behalf of The Sreepur Village, we would like to thank Ruby for her continued dedication to the mothers and children living in The Sreepur Village, for her insprational skills in textile development in Bangladesh and her role as a trustee.

 Life can sometimes throw unimaginable challenges at us, but it's the human spirit's resilience and determination that can lead to remarkable stories of triumph.